Why do you need to pay attention to your nonprofit website design?

 - Which site would you not mind making a payment on?

-There is no doubt that your nonprofit needs a strong online presence in the internet age.
-However, the keyword here is “strong,” and only a well-designed and well-structured website can achieve that.
+There is no doubt that your nonprofit needs a solid online presence in the internet age.
+However, the keyword here is “strong,” and only a well-designed and well-structured nonprofit website can achieve that.

-Whether you want to build a new website or are looking to update your existing one, this step by step guide on planning and creating a fantastic nonprofit website will help you augment your online presence.
+Whether you want to build a new website or update your existing one, this step-by-step guide on planning and creating the best nonprofit website will help you augment your online presence.

-Before anything else, the first thing you need to know is defining the objective of the website.
+Before anything else, the first thing you need to do is define your nonprofit website’s objective.
 What purpose do you want it to serve?

 The most common objectives of a great nonprofit website are: